black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 35
 In the previous project, you learned how to work with single line and multi-line comments like this:

+# Step 36
+Use dot notation to set the onclick property of your button1 to the function reference of goStore.
+Note that button1 is already declared, so you don't need to use let or const.